cdktf/cdktf-provider-vsphere/docs/file.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

+Specifies whether to create the parent directories of the destination file if they do not exist.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/vsphere/2.12.0/docs/resources/file#create_directories File#create_directories}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/vmware/vsphere/2.13.0/docs/resources/file#create_directories File#create_directories}

 ---